jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/upgrade_report_server/ReadMe.txt

 2. Perform a backup of the report server database or of the entire PostgresQL cluster.

-3. Log into the Tomcat host machine, either directly or via the ssh command.
+3. Log into the PostgreSQL host machine, either directly or via the ssh command.

 4. Execute the following in a bash shell from the upgrade_report_server
 	directory: